gianluca-romeo/CSOEM_Replication/README.md

 ## Run

-From the project directory, run:
+From the terminal, inside the project directory:

 ```bash
 julia run.jl